What is Reflection?

 d.
 Find the angle made by the incident and reflected rays.

-Sol: We’ll use a diagram given below to answer the question:
+Sol: We’ll use the diagram given below to answer the question:

 Ans: a.
 Angle of Incidence (Qi)= 900-420= 480